dolbyio-samples/blog-android-kotlin-recordings/README.md

 Star or watch this repository so you won't forget about it when we push updates.

-1. Clone the repository
+1. Clone this repository
+2. Setup Serverless functions on Netlify -- see [./server/README.md](./server/README.md) for instructions.
-2. Open project in Android Studio
+4. Open the projejct in Android Studio.
-3. Run in emulator or on a device to experience audio/video
+5. Update **ConferenceSession.kt**, **LiveSessionFragment.kt**, and **ReplayFragment.kt** with your Netlify function URLs you deployed.
+6. Build the project and run it in an emulator.  *NOTE: To experience audio/video you will need to load onto a physical mobile device.*